Review: Elbeco uniforms look sharp while offering comfort, utility and durability

 If a fight went to the ground (almost always) my knees and elbows were often wrecked, and I would probably be missing a button or two.
 My uniforms featured only the standard pockets and had limited utility – but they looked nice.

 Officers need so much more than that, and Elbeco has delivered.
-I recently tested their and marveled at all the features I missed out on.
+I recently tested their Reflex line and marveled at all the features I missed out on.
 Thankfully, you don’t have to.

 The Reflex shirts, available in long- and short-sleeve versions for both men and women, are fashioned from 65 percent polyester and 35 percent cotton ripstop with 18 percent permanent fiber stretch.
 What does this mean?
 It means they flex.
 Not only does this make them more comfortable, but they are more durable as a result.
 They breathe better but are also imbued with Nano Fluid Repellency, meaning that energy drink you spill will run right off without soaking in and staining.
 Finally, the shirts offer UV 50 protection.